Morayfield State High School: Campus

-There is also a member of the Christian religious community at the school to provide chaplaincy support.

 Curriculum

-"All students in Years 8 and 9 complete studies from the Key Learning Areas: English, Mathematics, Science, Studies of Society and Environment, Health and Physical Education, Technology, and The Arts.
-Students in Year 8 may also choose to study French and they may elect to continue these studies in Year 9.
-Literacy and Numeracy classes are also available in year 8 and 9."

-"Senior Education and Training Plans are developed for all students in the school, identifying a designated pathway to Tertiary Studies, Further Training or employment.
+Senior Education and Training Plans are developed for all students in the school, identifying a designated pathway to Tertiary Studies, Further Training or employment.
 Students in Year 10 select a course of study that prepares them for studies in Years 11 and 12.
 Year 11 and 12 students complete studies in English and Mathematics and a selection of Queensland Studies Authority Subjects, Queensland Studies Authority Registered Subjects and Vocational education and training certificates.
-Traineeships and school based apprenticeships are also available."
+Traineeships and school based apprenticeships are also available.